-Wayne E. Chaplin, President and COO of Southern Wine and Spirits of America, was born in Brooklyn, New York in 1956.
-After graduating Magna Cum Laude from the University of Miami with a Bachelor's degree in Business Administration, Wayne Chaplin received a law degree from the same institution.
-Following a period practicing law at a Miami-based firm, he joined Southern Wine and Spirits of America in 1984.
+Wayne E. Chaplin, President and Chief Executive Officer of Southern Wine & Spirits of America, Inc. (Southern), was born in Brooklyn, New York in 1956.
+After graduating Magna Cum Laude from the University of Miami with a bachelor's degree in Business Administration, Wayne Chaplin received a law degree from the same institution.
+Following a period practicing law at a Miami-based firm, he joined Southern in 1984.

-Mr. Chaplin quickly learned the importance of customer service in all aspects of his work as he prepared himself for a future leadership role.
-In his first three years at Southern Wine and Spirits of America, Wayne Chaplin worked as a sales supervisor, company comptroller, and operations manager.
-Mr. Chaplin says, “I think Southern Wine and Spirits of America's goals have to be tied into suppliers' goals; we need to be on the same page.
+As Chaplin prepared himself for a future leadership role in the company, he quickly learned the importance of customer service.
+In his first three years at Southern, Chaplin worked as a sales supervisor, company comptroller and operations manager.
+Chaplin believes Southern's goals must be tied into our suppliers' goals and customers’ needs.
+“We need to be on the same page.
 The same goes for our on- and off-premise chain and independent customers.”

-In 1987 Wayne Chaplin was appointed Vice President in charge of operations, and in 1989 he was named First Vice President and Chief Operating Officer, overseeing all divisions of the company's distribution operations.
+In 1987, Chaplin was appointed to Vice President of Operations.
+In 1989 he was named First Vice President and Chief Operating Officer, overseeing all divisions of the company's distribution operations.

-In 1992, Mr. Chaplin was appointed to the Company’s Executive Management Committee and became an officer and director at that time.
-In 1994, Chaplin was appointed President and Chief Operating Officer of Southern Wine and Spirits of America, Inc.
+By 1992, Chaplin was appointed to the Company’s Executive Management Committee and became an officer and director at that time.
+In 1994, he was appointed President and Chief Operating Officer and in May 2014, Chaplin was named President and Chief Executive Officer of Southern Wine & Spirits of America.

-On the three key lessons he has learned from his father, Harvey R. Chaplin, Wayne Chaplin says, “First and foremost, the most important thing in business is the people who run the company.
-People make the difference in making an organization what it is and what it can be.
-Second, in business your word is more valuable than anything else you have, and the expression of your word is your bond that is true.
+Commenting on three key lessons he learned from his father, Southern Chairman Harvey R. Chaplin, Chaplin said, “First and foremost, the most important thing in business are our people—the professionals we employ.
+People make an organization what it is and what it can be.
+This truly resonates with my belief in people and their ambition and commitment to hard work.
+Second, in business your word is more valuable than anything else you have, and the expression of your word must be your true bond.
 Finally, never forget your roots.
 You should never forget where you began, so that you treat people and their problems as if they are your own.”

-In addition to Wayne Chaplin’s above-noted corporate-related philanthropic activities, he volunteers in various leadership activities at the University of Miami, which is his alma mater for both his undergraduate Bachelor of Arts Degree and Graduate Law Degree.
-Currently, he serves on the University of Miami’s Board of Trustees and the Executive Committee as well as serving as the current Chairman of the Master Planning and Construction Committee for the University.
-He has also served as the past Vice Chairman and Member of the Executive Committee at the Mount Sinai Hospital of Miami Beach and has recently been appointed to Chairman of the Board.
-Mr. Chaplin also serves on the Board of Trustees at the Miami Country Day School.
+In addition to Chaplin’s corporate-related philanthropic activities, he volunteers in various leadership activities at the University of Miami.
+Currently, he serves on the University of Miami’s Board of Trustees and the Executive Committee.
+He also serves as the Chairman and Member of the Executive Committee at the Mount Sinai Hospital of Miami Beach.
+Chaplin also served on the Board of Trustees at the Miami Country Day School.

-Summing up his overall business philosophy, Wayne Chaplin says, “Our challenge as the market leader is find ways to do things better and more economically.
-This will benefit not only Southern Wine and Spirits, but also our suppliers and our retail customers.”
+To sum up his overall business philosophy, Chaplin says, “Our challenge as the market leader is to identify better ways to be efficient and effective.
+This will benefit not only Southern, but also our suppliers and trading partners.”